Cowart History, Family Crest & Coats of Arms

 - Delma Cowart (b.
 1941), American retired NASCAR and ARCA driver

-- Frank Cowart, American Democrat politician, Alternate Delegate to Democratic National Convention from Mississippi, 1944
+- Frank Cowart, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Mississippi, 1944

 - Charles A. Cowart, American politician, Mayor of Troy, Alabama, 1960-61